teambit/docs/docs/getting-started/06-add-components.md

 A Bit component is a JavaScript module that is completely independent and context-agnostic.
 It can "travel freely" from your local environment to a remote Bit scope and to other repositories.
 Each Bit component "carries" with it all the information it needs to function as an isolated building block: its code, history, documentation and its various configurations.

-A Bit component can be consumed either as a mutable component, to be worked on in a Bit workspace, or as a standard node package dependency - we'll cover the options in detail [later](/docs/getting-started/import-install-components).
+A Bit component can be consumed either as a mutable component, to be worked on in a Bit workspace, or as a standard node package.

 > The word “component” is ascribable to any independent feature, whether it is a simple UI primitive, a piece of logic, a data-connected component, or even a full page.

 ## Create a UI Component

-Let's create a UI 'Button' component:
+Let's create a UI 'Button' component (or clone the ['getting started' repository](https://github.com/teambit/getting-started-harmony) to skip this step)

 ```shell
 $ mkdir -p components/react/ui/button